 After leading 4-1 in the decider, the World No.2 lost five of the next six games and Jabeur stepped to the line to serve for a statement victory - and her first completed match won against the Romanian, having earned a retirement-shortened win at the China Open last fall.

 Halep stayed alive by breaking serve to love, and looked as though she was set to ride her momentum through to an easy finish, and she won five of six points from 2-1 down in the tiebreak to earn three consecutive match points.

-Nonetheless, Jabeur saved them all with a little bit of everything - from some clutch serving, a successful Hawk-Eye challenge and a clutch smash winner sprinkled in, in-between - and earned herself a match point opportunity when Halep missed a backhand rally ball long for 7-6.
+Nonetheless, Jabeur saved them all with a little bit of everything - with some clutch serving, a successful Hawk-Eye challenge and a clutch smash winner sprinkled in - and earned herself a match point opportunity when Halep missed a backhand rally ball long for 7-6.

 However, the Tunisian proved unable to seal the upset as her forehand deserted her in the match's final stages: the Australian Open quarterfinalist missed a first-ball forehand into the net off Halep's return to knot the tiebreak at 7-7, and missed a near-identical on the next point to give Halep a fourth match point, which the top seed finally converted when the Tunisian's last right-handed stroke soared over the baseline.

 "After a long period that I didn't play matches, after that semifinal that I lost in Australia, I'm really happy that I could just fight till the end and to turn it around even if I was leading 4-1.
 I was down in the tiebreak.
 But it was a good match," Halep continued.

 "In the end, I don't know how I could finish that in a right way.
 But it was up-and-down a lot because she doesn't give rhythm.
 It was very weird, but happy I could win."